Unilever warns on profit amid pressure

 “The pressure on Jope and the board is already quite high,” she said.

 Shortly after the spurned approach to GSK, it was reported that activist investor Nelson Peltz’s Trian Partners had built a stake in Unilever.
-Trian has not said on the reports.
+Trian has not commented on the reports.

 In late January, Unilever announced a business revamp to focus on five product areas and 1,500 management job cuts.